jeffreyevans/spatialEco/README.md

           concordance - Performs a concordance/disconcordance (C-statistic) test on binomial models.

           conf.interval - Calculates confidence interval for the mean or median of a distribution with unknown population variance

+          convexHull - Derives a convex hull of points using the alpha hull approach with adjustable tension.
+Please note that due to licensing reasons, this function is only avalible in the GitHub developement version and not on CRAN.

           crossCorrelation - Calculates the partial spatial cross-correlation function